 Here, unwillingly, though, we will say goodbye to You All!
 We will be back soon with new people and the stories they have to tell, their advices and sharply noticed remarks.

-Follow OsmAnd at Facebook, Twitter, and Reddit!
+Follow OsmAnd at Facebook, Twitter, Reddit and Instagram!

 Join us at our groups of Telegram (OsmAnd News channel), (EN), (IT), (FR), (DE), (RU), (UA), (ES), (PL), (AR), (TR).